 If you find these notifications annoying, just check the box at the bottom and we will stop.

 Allow/Block ALL the trackers

 - Click on the shield icon

-- If the toggle “BLOCK CURRENT” is green then the tracker filter is on and all the trackers active on this website are blocked
+- If the toggle “ON THIS WEBSITE” is green then the tracker filter is on and all the trackers active on this website are blocked

 - If you want to allow them, click on the toggle —> it turns gray (the tracker filter is off)